Celebrate, Relax, and Refresh By the Ocean With Family and Friends

 - And any other large group of people you want to escape with!

 Retreats and Reunions House sleeps 24 people in actual beds, and it seats up to 34.
 This means you can all share the same meals in the same big room even if you have more than 24 in your group.
-The other 10 could stay in the Rough House Cabin just next door, or in a nearby hotel if that’s their preference.

 R&R is near Copalis Beach and Pacific Beach on the Washington Coast near Ocean Shores.